DavidJMcGarvey/React-Photo-Gallery-App/README.md

   **EXTRA FEATURES**
 - A "Loading..." indicator is present during the data fectching.
 - If the user's search fails to retreive any photos, a message will appear encouraging them to try again.
-- {INCOMPLETE FEATURE} 404-like error route that lets user know that their url ain't cutting it.
+- 404-like error route that lets user know that their url ain't cutting it.

 Author: David J McGarvey
 Created: 2019-11-19